Dear Class of 2029,

 Location: Gordon Commons, Second Floor

-• Transitions: Are you a first generation, low income and/or undocumented student?
-If so, the Transitions Program is for you!
-Grab your plate and join us on the second floor of the Gordon Commons, get an overview of Transitions, mingle with your cohort and meet the director and student leaders.
+FLI: Are you a first generation, low income and/or undocumented student?
+If so, the FLI Program is for you!
+Grab your plate and join us on the second floor of the Gordon Commons, get an overview of FLI, mingle with your cohort and meet the director and student leaders.
+Office of International Studies: All first-year international students are invited for a chance to regroup, relax, and reconnect with new friends and peers.
+OIS interns and staff will be present to informally check in and to answer any questions.

 4:30 p.m.–6:30 p.m.: Dinner & Brewer Games Prep